pcroch/lunch-picker-api/README.md

 ### D- Error rendering description:

-Everything is made to be sure that the user is inserting the correct data into the api request.
+Everything is made to be sure that the user insert the correct data into the api request.

 ## III.
 Testing description